WHY DECLUTTER AND NOT JUST ORGANISE?

 - It’s easier to find things – everything has a place (a home).
 I know where things are, I lose things less often and I’m much more efficient and productive as a result.

-There are lots of other benefits of decluttering your home and life.
+There are many other benefits of decluttering your home and life.